davervw/c-simple-emu6502-cbm/README.md

 * ESP32-8048S070-7inch branch for Sunton ESP32-8048S070
 * Microsoft Windows graphical version for desktops, laptops, tablets (requires Direct2D)

+### Limitations ###

-Only CHRIN/CHROUT/READY(for startup program)/SETLFS/SETNAM/LOAD/SAVE are hooked for terminal version, so no, it won't run your favorite games, only maybe simple ASCII text adventures or such.
-Sorry no PETSCII either (except LCD versions).
-Some versions (Windows, Linux, Teensy, M5, etc.) with lots of RAM available also have D64 support for simple emulation of 1541 disk images so you can have a persistant collection of files that should be compatible with other emulators.
+* Terminal console versions only hook the CHRIN/CHROUT/READY(for startup program)/SETLFS/SETNAM/LOAD/SAVE kernal routines, so no, it won't run your favorite games, only maybe simple ASCII text adventures or such.
+Sorry no PETSCII either (except LCD versions, or if you [add PETSCII font to Windows](https://style64.org/c64-truetype)).
+* Some versions (Windows, Linux, Teensy, M5, etc.) with lots of RAM available also have D64 support for simple emulation of 1541 disk images so you can have a persistant collection of files that should be compatible with other emulators.

 ## Usage ##